brandnewbox/bnb_blazer/README.md

 Welcome to BNB Blazer!
 This is a gem wrapper for the [Blazer](https://github.com/ankane/blazer) query tool designed specifically for BNB projects.
 In this directory, you'll find the files you need to edit the behavior/appearance of this gem.
 Additionally, you can spin up the test app to experiment with the appearance of the tool.
 Put your Ruby code in the file `lib/bnb_blazer`.

+## PURPOSE

+BNB Blazer helps our clients understand how their apps are performing, and keep an eye on key metrics about their business activities inside the app.
+In short, it helps our clients understand the superpowers that we build for them, and gives them reportable ways to tell others about the cool shit we built.

 ## Installation

 To use this wrapper in conjunction with Blazer, add this block to your application's Gemfile: